 Sleep apnea is a very common condition that causes you to stop breathing while you sleep.
 Usually, people with sleep apnea stop breathing for ten seconds or more many times during the night.
-During these periods, your body senses that it is running out of oxygen and it will try to compensate by quickening its pulse, raising your blood pressure, and even waking you to try to find oxygen.
+During these periods, your body senses that it is running out of oxygen and it will try to compensate by quickening its pulse, raising your blood pressure, and even waking you to breathe.

 Snoring is a common symptom, often noticed by loved ones.
 If untreated, sleep apnea can lead to dangerous health conditions.
-Therefore, it is crucial that you seek treatment from a sleep apnea dentist and a sleep apnea trained doctor as soon as possible.
+Therefore, it is crucial that you seek treatment from a sleep apnea dentist like the ones at Miami Designer Smiles as soon as possible.

 What Happens in Sleep Apnea

 Sleep apnea causes you to continually wake up throughout the night.
 Typically, you do not rouse completely and do not remember that you were constantly waking.
-In obstructive sleep apnea, the soft tissue at the back of your throat collapses, blocking your airway.
+In obstructive sleep apnea, the soft tissue of the airway collapses, blocking or restricting the flow of oxygen.
 As a result, less oxygen reaches your brain.
 When your brain senses the lack of oxygen, it rouses you from sleep so that you can resume proper breathing.